UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 .. image:: ../images/publication_admin_backend.png
     :align: center

-We would publish some news about a specific topic and we want each of following things as well:
+We would publish some news about a specific topic achieving following things as well:

-- create a menu item that links to a specific post
+- menu items that links to a specific post
-- have a custom or a personalized template to show a pubblication
+- custom or a personalized template to show a pubblication
-- have a breadcrumbs manager that represent a human readable, interactive, webpath
+- breadcrumbs manager that represent a human readable, interactive, webpath
-- have a page with a list of all the posts, and also filtered by category
+- page with a list of all the posts, and also filtered by category

 If the concept of publication or post is clear to all those who have published at least once in their life in a WebBlog, an extra effort is to understand the fact that uniCMS allows us to:

-- create a post and decide in which context (webpath) it would be published, one or many
+- create a post and decide in which context (webpath) it would be published, in one or many place (WebPaths)
 - manage a block, called publication_preview for example, that represent an automatic preview of all the publications that belongs to that webpath